stijn-dejongh/lovecraft_public_domain/raw_converts/rw.md

 his effort when I noticed a trivial circumstance which made me shudder, even though it implied nothing more than I had already imagined.
 I told him of it, and we both looked at its almost imperceptible manifestation with the fixedness of fascinated discovery and acknowledgment.
-It was only this&mdash;that the flame of the lantern set down near the altar was slightly but certainly flickering from a draught of air which it had not before received, and which came indubitably from the crevice between floor and altar where Norrys was scraping away the lichens.
+It was only this--that the flame of the lantern set down near the altar was slightly but certainly flickering from a draught of air which it had not before received, and which came indubitably from the crevice between floor and altar where Norrys was scraping away the lichens.

   We spent the rest of the night in the brilliantly lighted study, nervously discussing what we should do next.
-The discovery that some vault deeper than the deepest known masonry of the Romans underlay this accursed pile&mdash;some vault unsuspected by the curious antiquarians of three centuries&mdash;would have been sufficient to excite us without any background of the sinister.
+The discovery that some vault deeper than the deepest known masonry of the Romans underlay this accursed pile--some vault unsuspected by the curious antiquarians of three centuries--would have been sufficient to excite us without any background of the sinister.
 As it was, the fascination became twofold; and we paused in doubt whether to abandon our search and quit the priory forever in superstitious caution, or to gratify our sense of adventure and brave whatever horrors might await us in the unknown depths.
 By morning we